akshatsinha0/insyd-inventory-solution/README.md

 - **Phantom Inventory**: Poor SKU granularity causes materials to be "lost" digitally
 - **Black Box Logistics**: No visibility into in-transit inventory

+## Inspiration: Stanley Black & Decker and HCLTech Partnership

+The design of this inventory solution draws significant inspiration from the strategic partnership between Stanley Black & Decker (SBD) and HCLTech, which represents one of the most successful digital transformation stories in the manufacturing and tools industry.

+### How This Partnership Inspired My Solution

+When I received the Insyd assignment to solve inventory challenges for AEC material businesses, I researched how global leaders handle similar problems at scale.
+The SBD and HCLTech collaboration stood out because it addresses the exact same pain points that Indian material businesses face: data latency, fragmented systems, and lack of real time visibility.

+Stanley Black & Decker is a Fortune 500 company with over 61,000 employees, managing millions of SKUs across brands like DeWalt, Craftsman, Stanley, Bostitch, and BLACK+DECKER.
+Their inventory challenges before digital transformation were remarkably similar to what Indian AEC businesses face today: multiple disconnected systems, manual data entry causing errors, and no single source of truth for inventory data.

+### Key Learnings Applied to This Solution

+**Single Source of Truth Architecture:** In 2020, HCLTech replaced SBD's outdated on premise .NET database with Microsoft Dynamics 365, creating a unified repository for finance and supply chain data.
+This eliminated duplicate and redundant data that previously hampered financial reporting.
+I applied this same principle by designing a centralized PostgreSQL database through Supabase, ensuring that whether a user accesses inventory from the warehouse floor, sales office, or management dashboard, they all see the same real time data.

+**Offline Mobile Capabilities:** One of HCLTech's most impactful innovations for SBD was enabling distribution trucks to conduct business seamlessly using offline mobile capabilities.
+Truck operators often work in remote areas with poor connectivity, but they can still process sales, check inventory, and manage warranty data completely offline, with automatic synchronization once connectivity is restored.
+This directly inspired my decision to build the frontend as a Progressive Web App (PWA) with local caching capabilities, recognizing that Indian warehouses (often large steel structures) frequently have poor internet connectivity.

+**ABC Classification at Scale:** SBD's CribMaster platform manages millions of SKUs using ABC Analysis, ensuring high value DeWalt industrial drills get 100% visibility while consumables like Stanley screwdriver sets are replenished automatically.
+I implemented the same ABC categorization framework, where Category A items (Italian marble, premium tools) require daily audits while Category C items (screws, adhesives) use simple Two Bin visual controls.

+**Supply Chain Resilience:** In 2025, SBD faced significant challenges from new tariffs, projecting a gross annualized tariff impact of nearly $800 million.
+The digital foundation built by HCLTech, providing real time visibility into their $6.8 billion U.S. supply chain spanning China, Mexico, and the U.S., allowed SBD to execute rapid supply shifts and strategic sourcing adjustments.
+This demonstrated to me the importance of building systems that provide not just current state visibility, but also the agility to respond to market changes.
+The multi warehouse support and inter warehouse transfer tracking in my solution reflects this learning.

+**3 Way Matching for Financial Control:** HCLTech's implementation of Dynamics 365 for SBD included automated matching between purchase orders, goods receipts, and vendor invoices.
+This prevented payment leakage and ensured vendor accountability.
+I implemented the same 3 way matching workflow in my procurement module, automatically comparing PO totals, GRN totals, and invoice totals to flag discrepancies before payment is released.

+### The Broader Impact

+The SBD and HCLTech partnership has delivered measurable results: $1.8 billion in transformation program run rate cost savings by Q2 2025, a 20% reduction in ongoing support costs for their Salesforce ecosystem, and a 15 point increase in service levels through supply chain digitization.
+Beyond technology, the partnership extended into social responsibility through training hubs at Government Industrial Training Institutes in Pune and Chennai, making 1,000 youth annually job ready for the manufacturing industry.

+This holistic approach, combining technology transformation with workforce development, reinforced my belief that inventory management solutions must be designed with the end user in mind.
+The warehouse floor worker in Okhla should find the system as intuitive as the CFO reviewing dashboards in the corporate office.
+This is why I prioritized mobile first design, big button navigation, and local language support considerations in my solution architecture.

+The SBD and HCLTech story proves that even the most complex, global scale inventory challenges can be solved with the right combination of cloud first architecture, real time data synchronization, and user centric design.
+My goal was to bring these enterprise grade principles to the Indian AEC sector, scaled appropriately for businesses that may have 3 warehouses instead of 100, but face the same fundamental challenges of data latency, overselling, and supply chain opacity.

+---

 ## Solution Architecture

 ```